rafaski/beer_api/README.md

 and add `API_KEY` to environment variables.

 ### Dependencies
-Dependency management is handled using `requirements.txt` file
+Dependency management is handled with `poetry` and `pyproject.toml`

 ### Docker setup
-1. Start the application by running the following command `docker-compose up --build`
+1. Start the application by running the following command `docker-compose up --build -d`
-2. You can access the application at `http://localhost:8080` or go directly to `/docs` to test it.
+2. You can access the application at `http://localhost:9080` on linux/windows or `http://0.0.0.0:9080` on mac.

-### Without Docker setup
-1. Install dependencies from `requirements.txt`
-2. Run the app: `uvicorn app.main:app --host 127.0.0.1 --port 8080 --reload`
+3. SwaggerUI is accessible at `/docs` endpoint.

 ### How to run application
 Make sure to hit mandatory `/data` endpoint first.
 It will fetch data